Legality of euthanasia: Non-governmental organizations

 Other NGOs that advocate for and against various euthanasia-related policies are found throughout the world.
 Among proponents, perhaps the leading NGO is the UK's Dignity in Dying, the successor to the (Voluntary) Euthanasia Society.
+In an unsympathetic account, the International Task Force on Euthanasia and Assisted Suicide has detailed the ebb and flow of euthanasia proponents.
 In addition to professional and religious groups, there are NGOs opposed to euthanasia found in various countries.